teodorgross/awesome-ai/projects/hollama.md

 ### Self-Hosting
 - Deploy using Docker for team or personal use
 - Customize the interface and configuration
-- Maintain complete control over your AI chat environment
+- Maintain complete control over your Chat environment

 ### Local Development
 - Clone the repository and run with standard web development tools
 - Built with modern web technologies for easy customization
 - Contribute to the open-source project

-Hollama strikes the perfect balance between simplicity and functionality, offering a premium AI chat experience while respecting user privacy and maintaining complete transparency through its open-source nature.
+Hollama strikes the perfect balance between simplicity and functionality, offering a premium Chat experience while respecting user privacy and maintaining complete transparency through its open-source nature.